 “I’ve been working on Texas transportation coverage for 15 years,” stated Jay Blazek Crossley, government director of Farm & City, a nonprofit spearheading a road safety marketing campaign known as Vision Zero Texas.
 “I am bowled over and pressured approximately the progress we are making.”

 He said he’s hopeful the fee will adopt a zero-death aim at its meeting next month.
-One notion that has moved along inside the procedure on the Legislature could lessen the default speed restrict on neighborhood roads in city regions.
+One notion that has moved along inside the procedure in the Legislature could lessen the default speed restrict on neighborhood roads in city regions.